Diabetic Carrot Cake Recipe – Sugar Control

 For the Cream Cheese Frosting:

-• 4 oz reduced-fat cream cheese, softened
+• 4 oz reduced-fat cream cheese (softened)

 • ¼ cup plain Greek yogurt

-• 2 tablespoons stevia or erythritol
+• 2 tablespoons stevia or erythritol (sweetener of choice)

 • 1 teaspoon vanilla extract